tldr-pages/tldr/pages/linux/iostat.md

 `iostat`

-- Display a report of CPU and disk statistics since system startup with units converted to megabytes:
+- Display a report of CPU and disk statistics with units converted to megabytes:

 `iostat -m`